 The imposition of a civil restraining order against you can have very serious consequences.
-You can be forced out of your home and lose your child custody rights and your right to own a firearm.
+You can be forced out of your home, lose your child custody rights and lose your right to own a firearm.
 A criminal conviction for violating a restraining order can result in jail time.

 Following the issuance of a temporary restraining or protection order, a hearing will be scheduled within two weeks regarding the issuance of a final protection order.
 It is essential to have legal representation at this hearing.
 Trying to represent yourself may produce an adverse result.

 Founding attorney Jeff Gilbert represents clients in this hearing to protect their rights and present their side of the story.
 The goal is to prevent the issuance of a final order.
 If that is not possible, we seek to limit the restrictions that are placed on our clients.

 Defense Of A Criminal Domestic Violence Charge